LivewareProblems/hyper/README.md

 hyper_binary 15     100000   0.95      24576       0.79      11.74       2.59       5.16
 hyper_binary 15    1000000   1.00      24576       0.55      13.88       2.64       5.11
 ```

+## Fork

+This is a fork of the original Hyper library by GameAnalytics.
+It was not maintained anymore.

+The main difference are a move to the `rand` module for tests and to `rebar3` as a build tool, in order to support OTP 23+.

+The `carray` backend was dropped, as it was never moved outside of experimental status and could not be serialised for a distributed use.

+The bisect implementation was dropped too.
+Its use case was limited and it forced a dependency on a library that was not maintained either.

 [paper by Google]: http://static.googleusercontent.com/external_content/untrusted_dlcp/research.google.com/en//pubs/archive/40671.pdf